luiz-linkezio/Tarefas-Algoritmo_e_Estrutura_de_Dados-SI-CIN-UFPE-2022.2/README(English).md

 # Tasks-Algorithm_and_Data_Structures-SI-CIN-UFPE-2022.2

-Tasks for the Algorithm and Data Structures course of the Information Systems (SI) program at the Center for Informatics (CIN) of the Federal University of Pernambuco (UFPE), a course I took in 2023.
+Tasks for the Algorithm and Data Structures course of the [Information Systems (SI)](https://portal.cin.ufpe.br/graduacao/sistemas-de-informacao/) undergraduate program at the [Center for Informatics (CIN)](https://portal.cin.ufpe.br/) of the [Federal University of Pernambuco (UFPE)](https://www.ufpe.br/), a course I took in 2023.

 ## Course Syllabus